-Formal and non-formal education: what interfaces?
+Formal and non-formal education: what are the interfaces?

 Research seminar